 You can paint a room, and then you can paint a room well.
-If you want to know how to paint a room perfectly well, one that is neat, clean, and which looks fantastic, you need to think like the masters of the craft: professional painters.
+If you want to go beyond the norm and learn how to paint a room with true perfection, one that is neat, clean, and which looks fantastic, you need to think like the masters of the craft: professional painters.

 - Working Time: 6 hours (150 square foot room)

 - Total Time: 7 hours

 - Skill Level: Beginner

 - Materials Cost: $50 to $200

 Tools and Supplies You Will Need

 Painting a room like a professional hinges on the quality of the tools.
 Professional painters work with premium tools, and they maintain them well because these tools are their livelihood.
 For you to duplicate a professional job on a do-it-yourself basis, you also must work with quality tools.

 Purchase a premium brush and roller, as well as an extension pole.
 Paint trays and paint liners are do-it-yourselfers' favored method of picking up paint with a roller.
 But professional painters tend to pour paint into a 5-gallon bucket about halfway full, hang a screen from the side, then roll out the roller on the screen.
 This avoids the time and mess of continually refilling a paint tray.
 Excess paint simply drains back into the main area to be rolled up again in the next round.

 Also, with a tightly fitting lid on the bucket, you can store the paint for long periods without having to pour the paint back into the original cans.
 Purchase a roller cover with a quality nap, one designed to fit your job.
 The nap is the thickness of the roller pad itself, which goes on the roller cage.
 Make sure it's designed for your walls and your paint.
 Get a roller pad 9 inches wide; this will suffice for most rooms.
 If painting between cabinets or in other confined areas, then use a smaller roller.